IHPA is a Co-sponsor and Partner with Common Bond Institute on these Projects.

 for Psychosocial Services to Refugees

-A bi-regional collaboration between German and Jordanian mental health professional groups to provide effective, culturally adapted psychosocial treatment services to the refugee population in both countries struggling with the refugee crisis.
+A bi-regional collaboration between mental health professional groups in host countries to share effective, culturally adapted psychosocial treatment skills to assist traumatized refugee populations in communities struggling with the refugee crisis.

 A comprehensive, integrated, and interdiciplinary training program in trauma recovery skills intended to quickly equip local professionals and relief workers with trauma treatment skills to assist large populations of civilians and refugees traumatized by war, violence, or natural catastrophe.

 The CTR model was developed near the end of the Balkan Wars by CBI, and is adaptable to the local culture, scalable, portable, and sustainable for application in developing countries that are regions of conflict, where the human service infrastructure is either underdeveloped or severely compromised by catastrophic conditions, and where local skill and hard resources are scarce.

 Please consider making a tax deductible donation to help us provide local capacity building skills training and life-saving trauma healing services to the most vulnerable.